Smooth Embeddings

 \(F : M \to F(M)\) is a continuous bijection.
 The open (respectively closed) property does

-transfer to this corestriction — not because restrictions of open or closed maps are
+transfer to this corestriction.
+The reason is not that restrictions of open or closed maps are

-generally open or closed, which is false, but because we are restricting onto the
+generally open or closed, which is false, but that we are restricting onto the image.

-definition closed in the subspace \(F(M)\) (the open case is identical).
+in the subspace \(F(M)\).
+The open case is identical.
 By the

 characterization of homeomorphisms among continuous bijections